 In the SaaS industry, free subscriptions commonly act as a loss leader.
 Once a certain amount of storage or data is reached, customers must purchase a plan to continue using the tool.

 Printers are another example of a loss leader.
 Although the initial cost for the printer itself is inexpensive, the price of ink cartridges quickly adds up.

 Sometimes, a store advertises a loss leader product but then only has a limited quantity in-store.
-When customers arrive at the store looking for that particular item, staff have the opportunity to present similar products at a higher price point.
+When customers arrive at the store looking for that particular item, staff can present similar products at a higher price point.

-Implementing a loss leader strategy by offering an item or service below cost can be a great way to increase your overall profitability.
-Although your pricing should always be strategic, not every one of your business’s offerings needs to be profitable – as long as it contributes to overall business success.
+Implementing a loss leader strategy by offering an item or service below cost is a great way to increase your overall profitability.
+And while pricing should always be strategic, not all your offerings needs to be profitable – as long as it contributes to overall business success.

 Many small businesses struggle with understanding their financials and using that information to plan for their business.
 We help them understand their numbers so that they can make better decisions and have a clear plan for the future.
 Schedule a consultation to see if a loss leader strategy is the right move for your business.